How does the Amex Gold (and Platinum) ‘The Hotel Collection’ $100 credit benefit work?

 Do the rates offer good value?

-You need to do the sums.
+You need to do the maths.

 For a start, many of the hotels in the programme are part of the big international chains.
 This means that they are likely to offer ‘member rates’ if you book via their own websites which may undercut ‘The Hotel Collection’.